AcademySoftwareFoundation/EncodingGuidelines/EncodeVP9.md

 VP9 is an open-source and royalty free codec developed by the [Alliance for Open Media](https://trac.ffmpeg.org/wiki/Encode/VP9) (AOMedia), a non-profit industry consortium.
 It can be 20-50% higher efficiency than h264.

-General ffmpeg info on VP9 is [here](https://trac.ffmpeg.org/wiki/Encode/VP9).
+General ffmpeg info on VP9 is [here](https://trac.ffmpeg.org/wiki/Encode/VP9), and on the encoder in general [https://developers.google.com/media/vp9/hdr-encoding](https://developers.google.com/media/vp9/hdr-encoding).

 VP9 has browser support in:
    * Chrome